innolitics/rdm/README.md

 ## Dependencies

+- Docker

+OR

 - Python 3.5+
 - Make
-- Jinja2 2.7+
-- PyYAML
-- gitpython
+- rdm
-- pygithub (optional, required when using GitHub as your project manager)
-- Optional for Word and PDF generation: Pandoc 2.14
+- Optional for Word and PDF generation: Pandoc 2.14 or newer
 - Also for PDF generation: pdflatex, (texlive-latex-extra and latexmk), or texlive-latex-full

 ## Installation